-An ethical supply chain also creates for a better hiring experience through establishing the values and desires from a company right off the bat.
-This not only allows for a smoother hiring process but also enables for better company morale.
+- A better hiring experience: An ethical supply chain also creates a better hiring experience through establishing the values and desires of the company.
+This not only allows for a smoother hiring process but also enables better company morale.
 The most successful companies going forward will be the ones that look for this attitude from the very first interview especially with the new desire to search for companies who are committed to social responsibility.

-Lastly, sustainable companies are decreasing environmental impact by reducing cost.
+- Reduced costs: Lastly, sustainable companies are decreasing environmental impact by reducing costs.
 Walmart is a prime example: they pledged to reduce their corporate greenhouse gas emissions by 20 million tons by the end of 2020.
 In making this announcement, Walmart noted that their supply chain represented 95% of their overall carbon footprint.
 Once Walmart made the conscious decision to reduce their emissions, they were able to reduce their environmental impact, in addition to saving their suppliers 12.4 billion dollars in 2016.